The 50 Scariest Horror Movie Monsters Ranked

 The Predator has been through quite a few iterations over the years.
 Some of them are scarier than others, but none of them hold a candle to the original from 1987's "Predator."
 Arnold Schwarzenegger stars in the film directed by John McTiernan about a group of special forces commandos who go into the Central American rainforest to rescue hostages from guerrilla forces.
 Unfortunately, they also encounter the Predator, an alien warrior who travels from planet to planet, hunting the universe's most dangerous prey.

 The original Predator was played by Kevin Peter Hall in a monster suit.
 Initially, the Predator appears to have a smooth, metallic face, but this is revealed to be a helmet.
 He's actually got some mega mandibles and a whole lot of razor-sharp teeth under there.
 He's terrifying because he's the galaxy's greatest hunter, with cloaking capabilities and lots of practical battle skills.
 He can be pretty cool when he's on your side, like in the "Aliens vs. Predator" series, but it's never good to be his prey.
+(Danielle Ryan)

 33. The Entity – Skinamarink (2023)

 The Entity from "Skinamarink," not pictured, never actually appears on screen.
 Or maybe it does, and it is pictured.
 Or maybe it doesn't exist.
 Maybe it's all of those!
 Like all the horrifying monsters on this list, it doesn't actually matter if it's real.
-If it terrifies the living hell out of us, it's "real" enough.
+If it terrifies the stuffing out of us, it's "real" enough.

 "Skinamarink" takes place inside a typical suburban home, where two young children wake up in the middle of the night and discover their father is gone, the television is on, the lights are off, and the windows have disappeared.
 So have the doors that lead outside.
 Their house is now a purgatorial void.
 All they know is they have toys and distractions, and occasionally a voice tells them to do things, like go upstairs and see something terrifying or harm themselves.